akzseingar/agnieszka.si/content/portfolio/tactile.md

 draft = false
 image = "img/portfolio/tactile/title.jpg"
 date = "2016-11-05T19:59:22+05:30"
-title = "Tactiles for various museums and galleries" weight = 8
+title = "Tactile paintings for museums and galleries" weight = 8
 +++

-Tactile illustrations.
+Tactile paintings.
 <!--more-->
-A tactile illustration is reliefed illustration that can be understood with fingertips.
+A tactile picture is a relief, that blind people can understand with fingertips.
 It has to be very simple, so the blind people recognize the form while touching it.
-I've done several tactile illustrations for City Museum of Ljubljana and Celje Regional Museum.
+I've made several tactile paintings from original paintings at City Museum of Ljubljana and Celje Regional Museum.
+I've also made a 3D tactile model of Archaeological park Emona in Ljubljana.

 ![1](/img/portfolio/tactile/title.jpg)